mik-jozef/chalk/README.md

 ### What chalk does *NOT* and will not have
 - header files
 - macros
-- garbage collection
+- (stop the world) garbage collection
 - significant whitespace
 - class inheritance
 - wrong methods called because of polymorphism
 - statements; everything is an expression
 - synchronous IO (but there is compile-time IO)
-- global variables
+- global variables (but there are module-wide ones)
-- namespaces
+- namespaces (but there are static classes)
 - duck typing, including in templates
 - (probably) exceptions